 The more the tests, the greater are the instances of you failing to ensure the app’s functionalities as a whole.
 To solve this, you check all the failed tests to know whether something is a bug or a fresh baseline.

-At this level, the better an AI sees your application, the more autonomous your QA will become.
+At this level, the better the AI is applied to your application, the more autonomous your QA will become.
 AI should not just look at the page’s Document Object Model but also its visual picture.
-Once the testing framework sees the page holistically, it will help you write checks which you otherwise had to write manually.
+Once the testing framework sees the page holistically, it will help you write checks that you otherwise had to write manually.

 Today’s AI technology can help you with writing the test code by writing the checks.
 Also, they can check whether a test passes.
-And if it fails, it should notify you so that you are able to check if the failure is real or happened because of a software change.
+If it fails, it will notify you so that you are able to check if the failure is real or happened because of a change in the software.

-Through Level One, the QA specialist would avoid the time-taking aspect of writing checks, while you can also use the AI for testing the visual elements of the page.
-But what follows – checking every test failure – is a tedious task.
+Through Level 1, the QA specialist would avoid the time-taking aspect of writing checks., You can also use the AI for testing the visual elements of the page.
+But checking every test failure – is a tedious task.

 At Level 2, AI can tell the tester when the changes made are the same and ask whether it should accept or reject the changes as a group.